Child Sexual Exploitation Resources

 - Presentations and trainings regarding the investigation, prosecution and prevention of child sexual exploitation.

-- Amicus briefs on particular issues that NCMEC is specially situated to address given its Congressional authorization and mission.
+- Amicus brief on particular issues that NCMEC is specially situated to address given its Congressional authorization and mission.

 For additional information about NCMEC's legal resources concerning child sexual exploitation contact NCMEC at 1-800-THE-LOST® (1-800-843-5678).